ahtsham58/INSPIRED2/Dataset/README.md

 	* accept_uninterested: user accepted the recommendation, didn't finish watching the trailer, and later said that they found the trailer uninteresting
 	* accept_others: user gave various reasons for not finishing the trailer
 	* reject: user rejected the recommendation
-19. `movie_id`: unique movie id recommended by the human-recommmender. for the trailer, replace "XXX" in this link https://www.youtube.com/watch?v=XXX with the movie id
+19. `movie_id`: unique movie id recommended by the human-recommmender.
+You may find the movie id in the file named 'movie_database.tsv'.
+For the trailer, replace "XXX" in this link https://www.youtube.com/watch?v=XXX with the movie id